Quenington: Village hall

 In 1906 the Quenington Institute was donated to the village by Thomas Bazley, a local landowner, to be used as a village meeting place.
 In January 2013, the village hall moved to new premises: the Gate on the Green had been used as a chapel since 1926 until services ended in 2010.
 The name was officially changed to Quenington Village Hall and the facility opened on 11 May 2013.

 In film, literature and the media

 The village pub, The Keepers Arms, featured in the Four In A Bed reality series made by Channel 4 in the summer of 2014 and were crowned winners of the competition.
 The episode aired in early 2015.
 The pub also featured in Channel 5's Fifth Gear, where Dom Joly pointed a tank at it.
-It stood in as the List and Newt pub in the fictional village of Crinkley Bottom in the 1990s TV series Noel's House Party.
+It also stood in as the List and Newt pub in the fictional village of Crinkley Bottom in the 1990s TV series Noel's House Party.